DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/index.rst

 I'm Ready!
 ===========

-Click the "next" button below to choose your path, and then move ahead to how to assemble your Command Station.
+Click the "next" button to see how to assemble your |EX-CS|.

 .. toctree::
     :hidden: